Harry S. Truman: World War I

 Truman's unit joined in a massive prearranged assault barrage on September 26, 1918, at the opening of the Meuse–Argonne offensive.
 They advanced with difficulty over pitted terrain to follow the infantry, and set up an observation post west of Cheppy.
 On September 27, Truman saw through his binoculars an enemy artillery battery deploying across a river in a position which would allow them to fire upon the neighboring 28th Division.
 Truman's orders limited him to targets facing the 35th Division, but he ignored this and patiently waited until the Germans had walked their horses well away from their guns, ensuring they could not relocate out of range of Truman's battery.
 He then ordered his men to open fire, and their attack destroyed the enemy battery.
 His actions were credited with saving the lives of 28th Division soldiers who otherwise would have come under fire from the Germans.
 Truman was given a dressing down by his regimental commander, Colonel Karl D. Klemm, who threatened to convene a court-martial, but Klemm never followed through, and Truman was not punished.

 In other action during the Meuse–Argonne offensive, Truman's battery provided support for George S. Patton's tank brigade, and fired some of the last shots of the war on November 11, 1918.
 Battery D did not lose any men while under Truman's command in France.
-To show their appreciation of his leadership, his men presented him with a large loving cup upon their return to the United States after the war.
+To show their appreciation for his leadership, his men presented him with a large loving cup upon their return to the United States after the war.

 The war was a transformative experience in which Truman manifested his leadership qualities.
 He had entered the service in 1917 as a family farmer who had worked in clerical jobs that did not require the ability to motivate and direct others, but during the war, he gained leadership experience and a record of success that greatly enhanced and supported his post-war political career in Missouri.

 Truman was brought up in the Presbyterian and Baptist churches, but avoided revivals and sometimes ridiculed revivalist preachers.
 He rarely spoke about religion, which to him, primarily meant ethical behavior along traditional Protestant lines.
 Truman once wrote in a letter to his future wife, Bess: "You know that I know nothing about Lent and such things..."
 Most of the soldiers he commanded in the war were Catholics, and one of his close friends was the 129th Field Artillery's chaplain, Monsignor L. Curtis Tiernan.
 The two remained friends until Tiernan's death in 1960.
 Developing leadership and interpersonal skills that later made him a successful politician helped Truman get along with his Catholic soldiers, as he did with soldiers of other Christian denominations and the unit's Jewish members.